African American Studies

 Journeying from enslavement and Jim Crow to the post-civil rights era, this course will learn how law and social policy have shaped, constrained, and been resisted by Black women's experience and thought.
 Using a wide breadth of materials including legal scholarship, social science research, visual arts, and literature, we will also develop an understanding of how property, the body, and the structure and interpretation of domestic relations have been frameworks through which Black female subjectivity in the United States was and is mediated.
 I. Perry

-AAS 359 - African American Literature: Harlem Renaissance to Present (also ENG 366) Spring LA
+AAS 359 - African American Literature: Harlem Renaissance to Present (also ENG 366) Not offered this year LA

 A survey of 20th- and 21st century African American literature, including the tradition's key aesthetic manifestos.
 Special attention to how modern African American literature is periodized and why certain innovations in genre and style emerged when they did.
 Poetry, essays, novels, popular fiction, a stage production or two, and related visual texts.
 AAS Subfield: AACL K. Nishikawa